My philosophical position and how I reached it

 Another kind of insight comes from thoughtful reading.
 It usually takes the form of realising that many of the words one reads have little depth of meaning, or that apparently opposed viewpoints are really similar, just expressed in different words.
-An example that comes to mind is Berkeley versus Locke (they were not contemporaries).
+A simple (if not simplistic) example that comes to mind is Berkeley versus Locke (they were not contemporaries).
 While Locke explains the continuum of experiences in terms of matter, Berkeley explains it in terms of the mind of God.
 But the difference between matter and the mind of God is never made clear, and neither has much explanatory power.
 One simply goes for the terminology that has the most relevant connotations and connections.
-For me, “matter” sounds much more practical and less superfluous than God, but I still don’t really know what it is.
+For me, “matter” sounds more practical and less superfluous than God, but I still don’t really know what it is.
 Maybe the utility of matter is all that matters, maybe it “really is” more like an idea or maybe, as I’m inclined to think, it’s an aspect of that grand mathematical structure that includes space, time and various forces.
 But it also seems to be an aspect of "thrust" (see below) and in that respect it is experiential, and unable to explain the existence of unperceived objects.

 A third kind of insight comes from stepping outside the box and observing things from afar.
 It pays to try to get outside the local picture, the framework in which your thoughts are confined.
 A lot of things will then seem trivial, and a lot of things that seemed disconnected will suddenly become connected.
 Seeing the larger picture brings unity into your life, an extra dimension of understanding, a sense of who you are, a realisation that nothing is certain or necessary and an ability to handle (if not dismiss) the “small stuff”.
 (Well, I might have to retract the last one: a person trying to fathom the big stuff finds the small stuff irritating.)
 It was my reading, during my teens, of the popular British philosopher and aviation engineer, J.W.
 Dunne, that taught me how to step outside the picture, although his aims were questionable.